Targeted Alpha Therapy

 A powerful way to treat cancer

-Key benefits of TAT in the fight against cancer
+Superiority of targeted alpha therapy in the fight against cancer

-Alpha decay consists of the emission of a helium nucleus (alpha particle) together with very high linear energy transfer.
-This provokes irreparable DNA double strand breaks to cells in the immediate surroundings of the emission.
-This specific mechanism of action hinders the development of processes of resistance or immune escape in tumor cells.
+Alpha decay consists of the emission of a helium nucleus (alpha particle) together with linear energy transfer which is 100 times higher than that of beta radiation.
+The alpha radiation thus causes irreparable double-strand breaks in the DNA of cells in immediate proximity to the emission while beta radiation has more of a tendency to cause single-strand breaks.
+This specific mechanism of action of alpha emissions hinders the development of processes of resistance or immune escape in tumor cells.

 As a result, alpha emitters are considered as the most powerful payloads to be found for targeted therapies with fewer than five particles needed to kill a cancer cell versus hundreds of beta emitting isotopes or thousands of chemotherapy toxins.
 Another advantage of TAT is that it does not require internalization of vectors to be effective.

-212Pb has all the qualities required for application in vectorized internal radiotherapy:
+Lead-212 has all the qualities required for application in radioligand therapies:

-• It only has a single alpha emission in its decay chain, avoiding any risk of remote toxicity to healthy cells;
+• it only has a single alpha emission in its decay chain, limiting the circulation of free radioactive isotopes (not chelated to the vector) and thus the toxicity to healthy organs;

-• The process used for its production is entirely chemical.
+Moreover, Orano Med has developed an entirely chemical production process.
 This makes it more reliable and less costly than other processes usually used for the production of radioisotopes by cyclotron or in a nuclear reactor.

 Preclinical and clinical development